siri415-ba/Linkhub/Prompt for User-Stories.md

 5. System logs all authentication attempts with appropriate metadata

 **Dependencies:**
-- User registration and account management system must be operational
+- User registration system (US-REG-001) must be deployed and operational with database synchronization completed
-- Secure credential storage system must be accessible
+- Secure credential storage system (US-SEC-005) must be accessible and support bcrypt hashing
-- Session management framework must be implemented
+- Session management framework (US-SEC-008) must be implemented with token validation functionality

 **Use Case: Successful Authentication Flow**
 **Use Case ID:** UC-AUTH-001.1